jdinkla/from-the-ground-up-ray-tracer/README.md

 # Ray Tracer in Kotlin

+*Remark* I am going to convert this project to Kotlin multiplatform in the next months.

-*Remark*: This project was migrated rom Java and Groovy to Kotlin.
+*Old Remark*: This project was migrated rom Java and Groovy to Kotlin.
 The old code with Java and Groovy is available in the branch `groovy-java`.

 While reading the excellent book
 "[Ray tracing from the ground up](http://www.raytracegroundup.com/)"